 - From time to time, we may also use your information to contact you for market research purposes.
 We may contact you by email or phone.
 We may use the information to customise the website according to your interests

-In accordance with the Data Protection Act, and the forthcoming General Data Protection Regulation, we process ‘personal data’ based on the condition of ‘legitimate business interest’.
+In accordance with the Data Protection Act, and the now in effect General Data Protection Regulation, we process ‘personal data’ based on the condition of ‘legitimate interest’.
 We collect and use data strictly for business-to-business marketing communications (i.e, we don’t collect or use data for reasons other than to communicate our business services to other businesses/organisations).

 Our control of and obligation to personal data is as follows:

 - In the event an individual whose personal data is contained within our database contacts us enquiring as to whether we hold any information about them, we will give confirmation to that individual without undue delay

 - If, having received confirmation that their personal data are being held, we will make the individual aware of precisely which of their personal data is being held and for what purposes, and that the individual has the right to object to their data being held in the manner specified

 - If an individual asks to access personal data of theirs that is held by us, or wishes to receive a copy of those data, then we will honour this request without undue delay